vaeryn-uk/vul/README.md

 set of styles for CommonUI UI components.
 For example, your project may have primary, secondary and danger buttons.
 These three styles would be defined as variations in a generator, then you can use the in-editor `Generate` functionality to create or update the corresponding button styles.
-This takes the manual work out of updating all of your styles.
+This takes the manual work out of updating all of your styles, and provides a single editor pane where all your style diffferences are listed in place.

 Generators provided:
 - `VulButtonStyleGenerator`
+- `VulTextStyleGenerator`

+Note that generators only allow variation of a small subset of available properties right now.
+These may be expanded as use-cases arise.